-Be sure to include a thorough explanation of the situation, and all relevant documents, including your student governments constitution, bylaws, and any other policies that may have bearing on the situation.
-Also, always keep in mind that the opinions of the Student Assembly Parliamentarian are not binding on any student government, and only serves as a supplementary advice.
+Be sure to include a thorough explanation of the situation, and all relevant documents, including your student government's constitution, bylaws, and any other policies that may have bearing on the situation.
+Also, always keep in mind that the opinions of the Student Assembly Parliamentarian are not binding on any student government, and only serve as supplementary advice.

 What does my student government have the authority to do?

 State-operated campus student governments have significantly more autonomy than most community college student governments.
 State-operated campus student governments have full authority to govern their internal operations, within some limits set by SUNY.
 However, no student government can compel their campus to take any action.
 If the students of your campus want the campus to make a change, they must advocate for it and find a way to convince the campus to make that change.

 How should I use my power as a member of my student government's legislature to advocate for the issues I care about?